Ion Mix Can Invert Centrifugal Confinement

 There have been a number of proposals to improve the performance of mirror-type configurations by manipulating the configuration to affect these fields.
 One such concept is the tandem mirror \cite{Baldwin1979, Tamano1995, Dimov2005, Fowler2017}, in which a central cell is placed between end-plug cells, with plasma density and temperature in the end-plugs chosen to engineer favorable ambipolar fields for the confinement of the central plasma.
 Another is the ``sloshing'' ion distribution, in which the ambipolar field is modified by a population of high-energy ions with a coherent turning point \cite{Kesner1973, Simonen1983, Post1987, Endrizzi2023}.

 These ideas were developed for conventional (that is, non-centrifugal) mirrors.
 For centrifugal mirrors, the possibilities associated with these ambipolar fields have been relatively understudied.
-In this paper, we will consider the effects of ion species mix on ambipolar potentials in centrifugal mirrors.
+Centrifugal traps -- sometimes also called centrifugal mirrors or rotating mirrors -- achieve parallel confinement using centrifugal forces.
+If the magnetic field lines are arranged so that they bend radially inward near the ends of the trap, the centrifugal forces produce a confining effect along the field lines.
+Rotation can be driven by superimposing approximately-axial magnetic fields with approximately-radial electric fields; the electric fields can be driven by electrodes, neutral beams, or wave-particle interactions \cite{Fisch1992, Ellis2001, Fetterman2010, Gueroult2019, Rax2023, Beklemishev2024}.
+In this paper, we will consider the effects of ion species mix on ambipolar potentials in centrifugal traps.
 These mix effects lead to surprising outcomes.
 Adding more of one species can confine or deconfine other populations, or can lead to stratification effects in which different species are localized at different locations along field lines.
 Even more surprising is that mix effects can also be used to establish a highly advantageous centrifugal end-plug, analogous to the end-plugs used in conventional mirrors but relying on a different set of physical mechanisms.
 These effects suggest exciting new possibilities for centrifugal mirror fusion, among other applications.

 \textit{Simple model.} Consider a plasma centrifugal-mirror system containing electrons and some number of ion species.
 Consider the simple approximation in which the longitudinal confinement is entirely due to (1) the centrifugal potential and (2) the electrostatic potential.
 Suppose, furthermore, all species are Gibbs-distributed along each field line.
 We will revisit these assumptions later in the paper.
 Note, for now, that they mean neglecting the loss cone (that is, we take the centrifugal well to be substantially deeper than the species' thermal energies); they assume there are no other major nonthermal features; and they take the plasma to be non-relativistic.
 These assumptions also mean that we are considering the interior region of the trap; in the lower-density regions adjacent to where the magnetic field impinges on the walls, sheath and presheath electric fields are important, and may not conform to the model used here \cite{Beklemishev2024}.